An immersive music and arts experience

 Free parking (cars, bikes, tuk-tuks and elephants)

-WHAT TO EXPECT AT NIGHT
+WHAT TO EXPECT IN THE EVENING

 Sick sound systems, awesome visuals, sensory overload

 ADDITIONAL ADD-ON ACTIVITIES AVAILABLE

 Surfing, paddle boarding, kite surfing, wake boarding and kayaking.
 Click here for more info http://vaayuoceanadventures.in/adventure-center/excursions/

 Haute couture costume creation and catwalk

 Come and play, dance, swim, get stuck in to the festivities and enjoy yourself

 Make a holiday of it.
 Book your travel and accommodation as far in advance as possible – There are heaps of incredible places to stay at prices to suit all wallet sizes but stuff gets booked up quick so get your wiggle on – Check out our accommodation links page below

 Note our programme is now happening from 2pm at Marbela Beach Resort, Morjim